haideralp/Sparta_Virtualisation/README.md

 - By creating multiple resources from a single computer or server, virtualisation improves scalability and workloads while resulting in the use of fewer overall servers, less energy consumption, and less infrastructure costs and maintenance.

 # What is Vagrant ?
-- A tool owned by HashCorps that is mainly used in builing and managing virutal machines in a singe workflow.
+- A tool owned by HashCorps that is mainly used in building and managing virutal machines in a singe workflow.
 Vagrant places emphasis on easy to use workflows and automation of tasks.
 It reduces time to set up dev environment.

 ![image](https://user-images.githubusercontent.com/97620055/184310983-635bb3d1-1bb0-41b6-9223-b3c1ec1d9975.png)